christopherwk210/gm-bot/README.md

 This project requires:

 - Node >= 9.0.0

+If you want to test audio-related functionality you'll also need:
-- FFMPEG for audio related functionality (not needed to run)
+- FFMPEG for audio related functionality
-- libtool (libtool-bin)
+- `npm install node-opus` or `npm install opusscript`
+- (optional) sodium for faster voice connection

 To work on the source code locally:
 ```